AzizDialloG/Pan-Project-2020/README.md

 Note that c should not be a single numeric RGB or RGBA sequence because that is indistinguishable from an array of values to be colormapped.
 If you want to specify the same RGB or RGBA value for all points, use a 2-D array with a single row.
 Otherwise, value- matching will have precedence in case of a size matching with x and y [11]

 ### 3. Final Summary
+Before starting my projet, i had not experience in python programming, It took me sometime to figure out, to get my head around, how and where to start, or finding some concepts and approaches.

 Summarise my findings on the project.
 Is there any interesting findings?
 Did I come across someone else's analysis that was interesting?
 If so, say a little something about it and reference it.
 Make sure to include why this small data set is popular to analyze. python -m pip install -U pip python -m pip install -U matplotlib